screemerpl/AtariJoyino/LeonardoProMicro/ProMicroAtariJoy/readme.md

 ### Arduino Pro Micro

+YOU SHOULD USE 5V/16MHZ version of the Arduino

 Here is a wiring for Arduino Pro Micro, you can use similar one on Leonardo

 ![Wiring Pro Micro](https://user-images.githubusercontent.com/45807753/125109419-3e24f080-e0db-11eb-8aec-80312689d5bd.png)